bdelbosc/jqpoc/README.md

 Same for Consumer.java edit and run.

-Note that there are Metrics configured to report pending jobs queue on a Graphite server.
+Note that there are Metrics configured to report queue information on a Graphite server.